uPVC House Cladding Cost

 Pros

-• ✔ Cheap
+• ✔ Cheaper option.

-• ✔ Easy to Install
+• ✔ Easy to install.

 Cons

-• ✖ Shorter lifespan
+• ✖ Shorter lifespan.

 Alternatives to uPVC Cladding

-If you want to get cladding on your home, then uPVC is not the only choice.
+If you want to get cladding on your home, then uPVC is not the only cladding choice.
 There is a wide range of options to consider.

 Render